liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/05-installing-liferay-portal-on-wildfly.markdown

 +$$$

-**Note:** If you plan on using the IBM JDK with your Wildfly server, you'll need to complete some additional steps.
+**Note:** If you plan on using the IBM JDK with your Wildfly server, you must complete some additional steps.
 First, navigate to the `$WILDFLY_HOME/modules/com/liferay/portal/main/module.xml` file and insert the following dependency within the `<dependencies>` element: